SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 A Terraform working directory typically contains:

-- A **Terraform configuration** that defines the resources that Terraform should manage.
+- A **Terraform configuration** (`.tf` files) that defines the resources that Terraform should manage.
 This configuration is likely to change over time.
 - A hidden **`.terraform` directory**, which Terraform uses to manage cached provider plugins and modules, record which workspace is currently active, and record the last known backend configuration in case it needs to migrate state on the next run.
 This directory is automatically managed by Terraform, and is created during initialization.
 - **State data**, if the configuration uses the default `local` backend.
 This is managed by Terraform in a `terraform.tfstate` file (if the directory only uses the default workspace) or a `terraform.tfstate.d` directory (if the directory uses multiple workspaces).